tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 - Notice the `new Error` line.

+OOP belongs to the imperative paradigm line, so it might make sense for applications like FSMs with mutable state, so this proves my position regarding OOP as a workaround: if imperative is terrible per se, so OO is a solution for the **symptoms** build on top of imperative, and that gives us a proportion of huge magnitude regarding how often we should use it.
+It's a patch on top of something inherently messy, you should rarely use it.

+No doubt that OOP "done right" ends up like **poor man's FP** (again) based on poor and **cheap marketable** versions of the same functional principles, because if we used OOP as it should actually be used to enhance imperative or procedural programs we'd end up applying it in very few cases.

+So, I just put the `new Error` line to the imperative version to try 🤭 to go "fully imperative" to get the difference between both approaches in this study case, but it's obviously not required to "build" an object instead of passing a simple struct.

 ## Final Observations

 Also, notice how throwing from a `try`-`catch` block **is an antipattern** as it